-Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan — a prospective new nation protected by the Peshmerga which wete at the forefront of the fight with ISIS.
-Although it is only a few hundreds of kilometres away from Baghdad, Kurdistan couldn’t be more different than the south.
-Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.
+Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan a prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
+Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.

 Whether you are a former Pioneer, or new to us, you can join this trip in a region that is living history.

 For the quintessential Iraqi adventure, think of joining our Whole Iraq combo, which also encompasses Southern Iraq, from Basra to Samarra going through Baghdad!

 Arrival at your own leisure and check into our hotel in Erbil, Quartz Hotel.

 Those who arrive early can use this time to check out Erbil’s bazaar or visit the Erbil citadel, one of the oldest continuously inhabited settlements in the whole world, with an opportunity to shop for souvenirs.

 We gather in the evening with our group coming from Southern Iraq and your YPT tour leader for a welcome dinner and drinks in Erbil`s christian neighbourhood.

 Overnight in Erbil.